Veterinary Care Assistant

 The referral hospital is a very fast-paced environment which requires you to be adaptable with the ability to work well under pressure.
 The role will be to provide nursing to an excellent standard in the Small Animal Wing.
 The small animal wing consists of four dog, two cat, critical care and isolation wards housing an average of 15-25 patients during the overnight period.

 The role in Small Animal inpatients will include surgical, medical and critical care nursing (training can be given in critical care procedures).
 Cleaning, hygiene and administration duties linked to inpatient care will form a reasonable percentage of the time.
 This is a varied role where no two days are the same, so we are seeking individuals with a passion for nursing, with the ability to communicate with all levels of staff, students and clients.
 The ability to work on your own initiative with minimal supervision is essential.
-Shifts have Veterinary Intern and Veterinary Care Assistant support.
+Shifts have student nurse and Veterinary Care Assistant support.

 In return, we offer an encouraging and nurturing environment and have a dedicated team of clinicians and nurses who are committed to providing the best care for our patients.